dquerales/Template/README.md

 # jupyter-automation-github-actions

-Example repository to automate a Jupyter Notebook using Github Actions
+Example repository to automate a Jupyter Notebooks using Github Actions